IBM/audioset-classification/README.md

 # Prerequisites

+1. Provision a Cloud Object Storage service instance on IBM Cloud.
+2. Provision a Watson Machine Learning service instance on IBM Cloud.
-1. Setup cloud object storage and AWS command line tools.
+3. Set up IBM Cloud and AWS command line tools.
-2. Create accounts on IBM Cloud and Watson Studio.

-### Setup an IBM Cloud Object Storage (COS) account
+### Provision a Cloud Object Storage (COS) service instance

+* Log in to the [IBM Cloud](https://console.bluemix.net/).
+Sign up for a free account if you don't have one yet.
-* Create an IBM Cloud Object Storage account if you don't have one (https://www.ibm.com/cloud/storage)
+* [Provision a Cloud Object Storage service instance](https://console.bluemix.net/catalog/services/cloud-object-storage) on IBM Cloud if you don't have one
 * Create credentials for either reading and writing or just reading
-	* From the bluemix console page (https://console.bluemix.net/dashboard/apps/), choose `Cloud Object Storage`
+	* From the IBM Cloud console page (https://console.bluemix.net/dashboard/apps/), choose `Cloud Object Storage`
 	* On the left side, click the `service credentials`
 	* Click on the `new credentials` button to create new credentials
 	* In the `Add New Credentials` popup, use this parameter `{"HMAC":true}` in the `Add Inline Configuration...`